Top 5 Foods to Reheat Using the Air Fryer!

 I also love this tip for avoiding food waste.

-Consider reheating things in the air fryer you may consider tossing.
-Leftovers are like gold right now, especially while avoiding more store trips, so using the air fryer to reheat is super smart!
+Consider reheating things in the air fryer you may otherwise be tempted to toss.
+Leftovers are like gold right now, especially while trying to avoid unnecessary trips to the store, so using the air fryer to reheat is super smart!
 My kids, who are now older, can operate it by themselves and I find it to be such a handy kitchen tool.